 This technical sales engineer and project administrator had struck out on his own with an entrepreneurial venture totally unrelated to his previous career path.
 He had done quite well for many years, but was ready to return to traditional employment in his previous career path.
-This technology sales resume helped him to do that.
+This example technology sales resume helped him to do that.

 The problem is that a prospective employer may worry that 1) you are too independent and will have trouble adjusting to traditional employment or 2) are just biding time and trying to land a job and collect a paycheck until the next best entrepreneurial opportunity comes along.

 Other experience that we decided supported his target was included in a separate and undated section at the end of the resume.
-This is a helpful strategy for older job seekers who do not want to date their resume too far in the past.
+This is a helpful strategy for older job seekers who do not want to date their resumes too far in the past.